Follow my blog with Bloglovin

 Meanwhile, here’s another article about simple tools that will help you out during a book launch.

 And just in case you missed the link to the Google Sheets’ version of the Book Launch Tracker, here it is again.

 For those of you who’d rather open the Tracker in Microsoft Excel, click here for the download.

-And, meanwhile, I’ll just put in one more plug for one of the books I’m launching right now.
-You can get the Kindle version for $5.99 (only until March 27 when the price goes up to $9.99).
+And, meanwhile, I’ll just add that having a launch plan is essential, even if you’re hoping to publish your book with one of the small presses or independent publishers I list in my book.
+You can get the Kindle version here.
 Alternately, you can order a paperback for $20.99.
 For those of you who don’t want to self-publish, this book could be a lifesaver.
-It’s a compendium of 350+ non-fee-charging publishers, and there are some backdoor ways to get your manuscript considered by the likes of Knopf and Avon.
+It’s a compendium of 350+ non-fee-charging publishers.
+There are some back-door ways to get your manuscript considered by the likes of Knopf and Avon.